OBsmith: LLM-Powered JavaScript Obfuscator Testing: Related Work

-OBsmith uses sketching to catch the domain knowledge.
+Recent work has explored complementary approaches to improving software reliability, including static analysis, infrastructure for querying heap objects, and compilation-time optimizations \cite{DingETAL26TypeJinja,ThimmaiahETAL25eStore,AlAwarETAL25Yalla,10795040}.
+Other efforts develop fuzzers that generate test programs directly \cite{3rdpartyfuzzing,fuzzjit,xia2024fuzz4all,hybridfuzzing}.
+In contrast, OBsmith uses sketching to encode domain knowledge.
 Program sketching~\cite{Solar-LezamaETALCombSketchFinite2006,Solar-LezamaETALStencils2007,SolarLazemaPhD2008,jsketch,psketch,storyboardDS,AlurETAL2013,Singh2015,hong2025effectiveness}, pioneered by the Sketch system~\cite{SolarLazemaPhD2008}, offered an exciting new advance in scaling program synthesis, where a partial implementation is given and the goal is to complete it~\cite{BodikJobstmannAlgoSynthesis2013,CodeHint,Feser2015,Kuncak:2010:CFS:1809028.1806632,Osera:2015:TPS:2813885.2738007,GveroETAL2011,MandelinETAL2005,FengETAL2017,synthesisRecursive,Singh2015}.
 EdSketch~\cite{HuaKhurshid2017} and EdSynth~\cite{YangETAL2017} defined an optimized backtracking search for completing Java sketches where test executions guided search pruning.
 The Sketch system provided Java-like Sketch language for writing partial programs, and deployed SAT and inductive synthesis in a counterexample-guided loop to complete them.
 JSketch enabled sketching Java programs~\cite{jsketch} by translating Java to Sketch.
 PSketch focused on concurrent data structures and enabled sketching them~\cite{psketch}.